Polymer/polymer-library-docs/app/3.0/docs/apps/templates.md

 <!-- toc -->

-You can get started with the Polymer App Toolbox using one of several templates that incorporate the elements and patterns discussed here using the Polymer CLI.
+You can get started with a Polymer application using one of several templates that incorporate the elements and patterns discussed here using the Polymer CLI.

 ## Initialize project from template